-If you’re applying for employment with us, Personal Information will be collected in relation to your application.
+If you’re applying for employment with Bloomhill, Personal Information will be collected in relation to your application.

 When you visit our website, we do not try to identify you or collect Personal Information.
 However, you might choose to provide your Personal Information when you complete an online form or make an enquiry via the ‘contact us’ page.
 Our websites take every precaution to protect Personal Information collected and measures are in place to protect the loss, misuse and alteration of this information (see the Security section of this policy).

-We endeavour to gain your consent when collecting your Personal Information.
-This may happen before, during or after the process.
+We endeavour to gain your consent, whether expressed or implied, prior to obtaining your Personal Information.
 Once you have provided your consent, you are able to withdraw it at any time by contacting us.
 However, please understand that by withdrawing your consent, we may not be able to provide you with the services you require.

 If we are unable to collect Personal Information from you directly, we may obtain further information from a third party, such as: